iluwatar/java-design-patterns/multiton/README.md

 ## Intent

-Ensure a class only has limited number of instances and provide a global point of access to them.
+Ensure a class only has a limited number of instances and provides a global point of access to them.

 ## Explanation

-Real world example
+Real-world example

 > The Nazgûl, also called ringwraiths or the Nine Riders, are Sauron's most terrible servants.
 By
 > definition there's always nine of them.

 In plain words

-> Multiton pattern ensures there's predefined amount of instances available globally.
+> Multiton pattern ensures there's a predefined amount of instances available globally.

 Wikipedia says

-> In software engineering, the multiton pattern is a design pattern which generalizes the singleton
+> In software engineering, the multiton pattern is a design pattern that generalizes the singleton
 > pattern.
 Whereas the singleton allows only one instance of a class to be created, the multiton
 > pattern allows for the controlled creation of multiple instances, which it manages through the use
 > of a map.